Collective Creation of Intimacy: Exploring the Cosplay Commission Practice within the Otome Game Community in China: Methodology

 \section{Methodology}

-This study aims to understand the motivations, interactions, and challenges experienced by both customers and cosplayers in the cos-commission process, as well as their expectations for future systems.
-We conducted semi-structured interviews with 15 participants in China who had participated in cos-commission either as cosplayers or customers (14 females and 1 male).
+To understand the motivations, interactions, and challenges experienced by both customers and cosplayers in the cos-commission ecosystem, as well as their expectations for future practice, we conducted semi-structured interviews with 15 participants in China who had participated in cos-commission either as cosplayers or customers (14 females and 1 male).
 The demographic information of our participants is detailed in Table \ref{demographic}.
 Participants were recruited via snowball sampling.
-Prior to the interviews, participants were briefed on the study's purpose and background.
+Prior to the interviews, they were briefed on the study's purpose and background.
 With their consent, all interviews were recorded and transcribed verbatim in Chinese.
-Interview questions covered participants' past experiences with cos-commission, their motivations, preparations for commissions, and reflections on the experience.
-Additional questions addressed challenges encountered in cos-commission, potential improvements, and participants' perspectives on the future of the practice.
-Sample questions included: "How do you define the cosplayer's role in the commission?" and "What are your expectations for cos-commission?"
-Interviews averaged approximately 60 minutes, and each participant was compensated 60 CNY.
-Following the interviews, the recordings were transcribed verbatim.
+Interview questions covered participants' past experiences with cos-commission, their motivations, preparations, and reflections on the experience.
+Follow-up questions included challenges encountered in cos-commission, potential improvements, and their opinions on the future of practice.
+Interviews averaged about 60 minutes, and each participant was compensated 60 CNY.
 Two native Mandarin-speaking authors independently coded 20\% of the transcripts and then met to establish a unified codebook.
-The codes were iteratively organized into a thematic hierarchy, resulting in a consensus on the motivations, practices, challenges, and safety/privacy concerns of both cosplayers and customers, as detailed in the following section.
+The codes in the codebook were than iteratively organized into a thematic hierarchy~\cite{clarke2017thematic} and resulted in a consensus on the motivations, practices, challenges, and safety/privacy concerns of participants, as detailed in the following section.